KamiSRB/News-App/README.md

 ### `yarn lint`

 Runs lintig on the all included files.
-This script runs automaticaly before any commit and linting checks must pass in order to commit changes successfully.
+This script runs automatically before any commit and linting checks must pass in order to commit changes successfully.

 ### `yarn storybook`